The Ticket-of-Leave Man (play)

 The Ticket-of-Leave Man is an 1863 stage melodrama in four acts by the British writer Tom Taylor, based on a French drama, Le Retour de Melun.
 It takes its name from the Ticket of Leave issued to convicts when they were released from jail on parole.
 A recently returned convict is blackmailed by another man into committing a robbery, but is rescued thanks to the intervention of a detective.
 It has been described as apparently being the first play to give a truly significant role to a detective.

 The play introduced the character of Hawkshaw the Detective, with "Hawkshaw" becoming a synonym for a detective.
 It was not well received by critics, but proved very popular with audiences and was constantly revived, becoming one of the standard works of Victorian melodrama.

 First production

 The play was first produced in March 1863 at the Olympic Theatre in London.
-The cast included Henry Gartside Neville as Robert Brierly, Horace Wigan as Hawkshaw, Robert Soutar as Green Jones and Kate Saville as May Edwards.
+The cast included Henry Neville as Robert Brierly, Horace Wigan as Hawkshaw, Robert Soutar as Green Jones and Kate Saville as May Edwards.
 A reviewer in The Spectator wrote, " Mr. Tom Taylor, one of our ablest dramatic writers, has treated a great social question with a definite purpose, a degree of artistic skill, and a depth of earnestness... which render The Ticket-of-Leave Man to be viewed in no ordinary light."